kBlazewicz/Web-Development-Introduction/README.md

 # Available at [RESTAURANT](https://kblazewicz.github.io)

-Single Page Application made for web development course at AGHust
+Single Page Application made using Typescript CSS HTML

-To test manager view log in as manager@gmail.com and password 12345678 To test admin view log in as admin@gmail.com and password 12345678
++ To test manager view log in as manager@gmail.com and password 12345678
++ To test admin view log in as admin@gmail.com and password 12345678